AlexKrupko/DatePickerX/README.md

 ### How to use
 The DatePickerX extends HTMLInputElement objects through prototypes.
 It adds DatePickerX object for each input element.

-You need just select HTML element and execute init method for date picker initializing.
+You need just select HTML element and execute the `init` method for the date picker initializing.

 ```javascript
 document.getElementById('myInputId').DatePickerX.init();